oneapi-src/oneDPL/rfcs/template.md

 without the original proposal, describe it in the main RFC.

 Some other common subsections could be:
-- Discussion: some people like to list all the options first (as separate subsections), and then have a dedicated section with the discussion.
-- Synopsis: the list of the proposed API.
 - Usage examples.
 - Testing aspects.
 - Execution plan (next steps), if approved.